Items 141 to 157 of 157

 View Details

-Kerner - Grafted
+Kerner Grapevine - Grafted

-Kerner - Grafted
+Kerner Grapevine - Grafted

 Considered a success story of modern German vine breeding, Kerner became widely planted in Germany in the 1990s.
 Typically used to make high quality wines similar to Riesling in many respects including high acidity, but with a unique flavor profile.